 About 10 minutes drive south of Stellenbosch you have The Long Table.
 While many wineries brand themselves as child-friendly, there are often some who seem to be more accepting of those younger among us who have a harder time staying seated.

 Activities away from the table are slightly limited at the Long Table for the youngest of kids.
 Facilities are limited to a climbing frame that is slightly out of view of the patio restaurant.
 If you have kids who are 4-8 years old this is a perfect place to go for a great meal and to be in an environment that truly accepts your kids.

-For the parents – the food is nothing to rave about, the wine has it’s merits, and you can relax and eat your meal knowing that your kids are welcome to run around, have fun and enjoy the afternoon too.
+For the parents – the food is nothing to rave about, the wine is good, and you can relax and eat your meal knowing that your kids are welcome to run around, have fun and enjoy the afternoon too.